-Univ. of Alabama Rejects $21.5 Million Gift; Donor Urged Boycott Over Abortion Law
+Univ. of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law

 "The action taken by the Board today was a direct result of Mr. Culverhouse's ongoing attempts to interfere in the operations of the Law School," the university's vice chancellor for communication, Kellee Reinhart, said Friday.
 "That was the only reason the Board voted to remove his name and return his money."

+Of the decision to return his large donation, Culverhouse said, "I expected this response from UA.
+I will not allow my family's name to be associated with an educational system that advocates a state law which discriminates against women, disregards established Federal law and violates our Constitution."

+Culverhouse also said he never demanded that his $21.5 million be refunded — and he said he's now left wondering if the university's fast action in returning the money is an attempt "to silence my opinions."

-Culverhouse, a Florida lawyer and investor whose father was the longtime owner of the Tama Bay Buccaneers, made the largest donation in the school's 187-year history last September, in a gift that totaled $26.5 million.
+Culverhouse, a Florida lawyer and investor whose father was the longtime owner of the Tampa Bay Buccaneers, made the largest donation in the school's 187-year history last September, in a gift that totaled $26.5 million.

 But months after that donation was announced, Culverhouse joined those calling for a boycott of Alabama over its new and restrictive abortion law, which outlaws most abortions at any stage of a pregnancy, and does not include exceptions for cases of rape or incest.